ashwinibhatt85/Disaster-Response-Pipeline/README.md

  * [Licensing, Authors, Acknowledgements, etc.](#licensing-authors-acknowledgements-etc)

  ### Project Motivation
 As a part of Datascience nanodegree learning requirement I have applied my DE skills that i have learnt thru the platform to a perform analysis on disaster data from appen.com and built a classifier model for classifying messages.
 This project utilizes an ETL pipeline, a ML pipeline and a Flask web app.
 The ML model categorizes real messages sent during a disaster event and it is sent to the corresponding disaster relief agency, the web app allows emergency workers to input messages and find out the category of the message.
+This project is an attempt to solve a conceptual Classification problem under Supervised Machine Learning Model.

 ### File Descriptions